leecbaker/datareftool/README.md

 * Ctrl-X / &#8984;-X : cut
 * Ctrl-C / &#8984;-C : copy
 * Ctrl-V / &#8984;-V : paste
-* Ctrl-N / &#8984;-N : new window (only works when a text field or search field is selected)
-* Ctrl-W / &#8984;-W : close current window (only works when a text field or search field is selected)

 ### FAQ: DRT can't find my dataref